-Car carrier contracts are the last things to think over when people are seeking a reputable transport company.
+Car carrier contracts are the last point people think about when seeking a reputable transport company.
 However, a contract is a document that proves and guarantees your shipping agreements.
-Should you make a mistake and everything can turn upside down.
-Make sure you’re well-prepared.
-Here, we’re outlining the bullet points you have to consider before negotiating or signing a shipping contract.
+They’re important, so to ensure you’re well-prepared, we’re outlining the bullet points you should consider before negotiating or signing a shipping contract.

 What Is A Shipping Contract